-The expected return of its young freshman leaders—Dillon, Anthony Brown, and Kobay White—make BC’s poignant end of the season run that much more promising for next fall.
+The expected return of its young freshmen leaders—Dillon, Anthony Brown, and Kobay White—make BC’s impressive end of the season run that much more promising for next fall.

 “We’ve got a lot of talent that has experience and that’s played and been forced into roles early and it’s going to mean huge dividends for us.
 It really built the toughness, leather, and resiliency of this football program,” said Addazio.

 Dillon initially put the Eagles on the board at 7:25 in the first quarter when he ran through the middle of the pack for 22 yards, to go up 7-0.